Nightscou2018/ns-ms-present/README.md

 slides, I ran out of time and had to suffice with a simple list.
 Maybe slides that just go from left to right are just fine.

+Patches to make this better are welcome.
+There is supposed to be a way to concatenate multiple files, as well as co-ordinate horizontal as well as vertical slides.

+The html file that pandoc creates must be siblings with the `images` directory and with a checkout of `reveal.js`.
+It's possible to use pandoc to create other renderings of this as well.